Seasonal Ride Series

-One of the many things I like about riding unsealed roads is it forces me to be more aware of different micro-environments, and the impact of weather patterns on the ground, plants and animals in those environments.
+I like riding unsealed roads because it increases my awareness of different micro-environments.
+I become more conscious of the impact of weather patterns on the ground, plants, and animals in those environments.

-The GABCY Seasonal Ride Series is a set of monthly rides that are in harmony with local weather patterns and natural environments.
+The GABCY Seasonal Ride Series offers a set of monthly rides.
+These rides align with local weather patterns.
+They also harmonize with natural environments.
 The rides are in different locations around the GABCY Network.
-The aim is to showcase the most suitable and scenic time to ride in each location, as well as show the wide variety of rides available across the GABCY Network.
+The aim is to showcase the most suitable and scenic time to ride in each location.
+It also aims to show the wide variety of rides available across the GABCY Network.

 Indigenous seasonal information is from the Gariwerd calendar which is the closest publicly available match to the GABCY region.